site-mate/redux-persist-filesystem-storage/README.md

 # Sitemate fork

 The reason for forking is a very weird bug.
 In getAllKeys it checks if the target path exists, if not it creates it.
-What happens after first install is that it returns that the path doesn't exist, but the path creation then fails saying it does exist.
-Fix is to handle the path creation and continue normal operation as it can since the path exists.
+What happens after first install is it returns the path doesn't exist, but the path creation subsequently fails saying it does exist.

+The fix is to handle the path creation and continue normal operation as it can without issue.

-Might be caused by a RNFetchBlob issue where either RNFetchBlob.fs.exists or RNFetchBlob.fs.mkdir has some bug in it.
+It might be caused by a RNFetchBlob issue where either RNFetchBlob.fs.exists or RNFetchBlob.fs.mkdir has some bug in it.

 # Redux persist filesystem storage